 No longer do you have the option of depending on someone.
 And that was something so scary for me at first, but it no longer matters anymore.

 I like the independence and the freedom.
 And that’s something that solo travel grants you every time.
-Once you have that since of freedom traveling by yourself, you’ll want that in your “real” life too.
+Once you have that sense of freedom traveling by yourself, you’ll want that in your “real” life too!

 For instance maybe you’re at a job that you hate, but on your trips alone you realize that you are giving someone way too much of your life.
-And now you want that independence everyday.
+And now you want that freedom AND independence back each and everyday!
 And that independence may come in the form of your own business.
 You never know.

 Yes, we all know that traveling alone is scary as heck.
 And I can’t attest to that because anytime I go to a new theme park for the first time by myself, I am a bit terrified, but I push through the fear anyway.